isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * How granular should namespaces be?
 All classes/functions designed to work together and released together (as defined in Sutter/Alexandrescu) or something narrower or wider?
 * Should there be inline namespaces (à la `std::literals::*_literals`)?
 * Avoid implicit conversions
-* Const member functions should be thread safe "¦ aka, but I don't really change the variable, just assign it a value the first time it’s called "¦ argh
+* Const member functions should be thread safe ... aka, but I don't really change the variable, just assign it a value the first time it's called ... argh
 * Always initialize variables, use initialization lists for member variables.
-* Anyone writing a public interface which takes or returns void* should have their toes set on fire.
+* Anyone writing a public interface which takes or returns `void*` should have their toes set on fire.
 That one has been a personal favorite of mine for a number of years. :)
 * Use `const`-ness wherever possible: member functions, variables and (yippee) `const_iterators`
 * Use `auto`
 * `(size)` vs. `{initializers}` vs. `{Extent{size}}`